CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 LCM provides the ability to upgrade Cumulus Linux on one or more switches in your network through the NetQ UI or the NetQ CLI.
 You can run up to five upgrade jobs simultaneously; however, a given switch can only appear in one running job at a time.

-You can upgrade Cumulus Linux from between the following releases:
+You can upgrade Cumulus Linux from:

-- 3.6.z to later versions of 3.y.z
+- 3.7.12 to later versions of Cumulus Linux 3
-- 3.6.0 or later to 4.2.0 or later versions of 4.y.z
+- 3.7.12 or later to 4.2.0 or later versions of Cumulus Linux 4
-- 4.y to later versions of 4.y.z
+- 4.0 to later versions of Cumulus Linux 4
-- 4.4.z to 5.0.z
+- 4.4.0 or later to Cumulus Linux 5.0 releases
-- 5.0.z to 5.1.z
+- 5.0.0 or later to Cumulus Linux 5.1 releases

 {{<notice warning>}}

-When upgrading to Cumulus Linux 5.y, LCM backs up and restores flat file configurations in Cumulus Linux.
-After you upgrade to Cumulus Linux 5.y, running NVUE configuration commands replaces the configuration in the applicable configuration files and removes any configuration restored by NetQ LCM.
+When upgrading to Cumulus Linux 5.0 or later, LCM backs up and restores flat file configurations in Cumulus Linux.
+After you upgrade to Cumulus Linux 5, running NVUE configuration commands replaces the configuration in the applicable configuration files and removes any configuration restored by NetQ LCM.
 See {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux/" text="Upgrading Cumulus Linux">}} for additional information.

 {{</notice>}}